Need Help? Give us a call.

 Average cost per set is $6.67 ($400 / 60 sets)

 Speak with your accountant before choosing an inventory valuation method.
-Once adopted, you must stick with the same inventory valuation method for the sake of consistency, so you want to choose the best method for your business.
+Once adopted, you must stick with the same inventory valuation method for the sake of consistency, so you want to choose the best method and accounting formula for your business.